GAlbeeert/monkey-model-kit/README.md

 You can create Projects, which will keep all your model kit related data such as :

-    - the grade of the build (entry to perfect grade for now)
+    - The grade of the build (entry to perfect grade for now)
     - Name of the said  model kit
     - Price of the model kit
     - Total time to build the model kit